 To conclude, yes you can do too many water changes.
 If you do more than 1 water change per day, your fish will experience unnecessary stress.
 This is because the water parameters are fluctuating.

-What is the normal amount of water changes people usually do?
+What is The Normal Amount of Water Changes People Usually Do?
 Most people do a weekly or bi-weekly water change where they replace 25% of the aquarium with fresh water.
-This will make sure the water remains healthy and there is no excessive nitrate build up.
+This will make sure the water remains healthy and there is no excessive nitrate build up without severely affecting tank water chemistry.